 The directors of the Inter-Faculty Institute of Physics were Prof. T. Rewaj, Prof. M. Wabia and Prof. I. Kruk.
 In the last years, the Interfaculty Institute of Physics at the Szczecin University of Technology had four departments, employed 40 staff, including five habilitated doctors (including four associate professors of the Szczecin University of Technology) and 13 PhDs.

 After the merger of two large universities in Western Pomerania: Szczecin University of Technology and the Agricultural University, the West Pomeranian University of Technology in Szczecin was established.
 With the establishment of ZUT, the Institute of Physics joined the Faculty of Mechanical Engineering and Mechatronics.
 The directors of the Institute of Physics were Prof. Irena Kruk and Dr. inż.
 Paweł Berczyński.
 11 years later, in 2019, as a result of an amendment to the Act on Higher Education, the Institute of Physics became the Department of Technical Physics, the head of which is Dr. inż.
 P. Berczynski, Prof ZUT.
-Currently (2021), the Departament has 8 research and teaching staff and two technical staff.
+Currently (2021), the Department employs 6 scientific and teaching staff and one technical staff.

 *Text from the materials "70 years of academic tradition of the Faculty of Mechanical Engineering and Mechatronics".